SOUTH FEATHERSTON SCHOOL – NAG 6 LEGISLATION PROCEDURES

 - Daily monitoring of attendance will be made through the school office.
 Where a child is unaccounted for the Office Manager will try to contact parents/caregivers via phone, text or email by 9.30am to ascertain the reason for non-attendance.
-Parents/Caregivers will be reminded by newsletter and by phone that for child safety and welfare reasons, the school needs to know and that it is their responsibility to contact the school before 9.00am.
+Parents/Caregivers will be reminded by newsletter and by phone that for child safety and welfare reasons, the school needs to know if their child will be away from school that day, and that it is Parents/Caregivers’ responsibility to contact the school before 9.00am.

 - Children will be instructed to come to school, and to go home from school via the agreed method, by the shortest possible route, unless they have their Parents/caregivers permission.